Dynatrace/Dynatrace-OneAgent-Puppet-DEPRECATED/ruxit_agent/README.md

 The group for the owner of files.

 ####`ruxit_tenant`
 Your ruxit tenant ID is the unique identifier of your ruxit environment.
-You can find it easily by looking at the URL your browser when you are logged into your Ruxit home page.
+You can find it easily by looking at the URL in your browser when you are logged into your Ruxit home page.

 <code>https://{tenant}.live.ruxit.com</code>